Student Field Trips and Domestic Travel Policy

-- Immediately report all accidents or violations to the police and the sponsoring unit.
-The sponsoring unit is responsible for completing the Safety & Risk Management Report of Incident within 5 days.
+- Immediately report all accidents involving any vehicle used for trip to the police and the Sponsoring Unit.
+The Sponsoring Unit is responsible for completing the Safety & Risk Management Report of Incident within 5 days.

-A Driver's Agreement [Form 4] may be used for this purpose.
+A Driver's Agreement may be used for to obtain the driver(s) agreement.

-Registered Student Organizations which have funding through the student organization fee or through another campus entity, may use the Western States Contracting Alliance (WSCA) contract and receive the WSCA coverage (collision Damage Waiver (CDW) and $1 Million Combined Single Limit (CSL) Liability is included in the rates).
+Registered Student Organizations that are renting vehicles, may use the Western States Contracting Alliance (WSCA) contract and receive the WSCA coverage (collision Damage Waiver (CDW) and $1 Million Combined Single Limit (CSL) Liability is included in the rates).

 - If there are any injuries, call an ambulance.
 Most communities have a "911" system that would allow you to call a single number to dispatch all necessary emergency services.